ros-infrastructure/rospkg/doc/stacks.rst

 Command-line Tools
 ------------------

-`rosstack <http://www.ros.org/wiki/rosstack>`_ is the primary ROS tool for interacting with ROS stacks.
-It is the stack-level analogue of the `rospack <http://www.ros.org/wiki/rospack>`_ tool for packages.
+:ref:`rosstack <rosstack>` is the primary ROS tool for interacting with ROS stacks.
+It is the stack-level analogue of the :ref:`rospack <rospack>` tool for packages.

-`roscreate-stack <http://ros.org/wiki/roscreate>`_ helps automate the process of creating a stack, including generating a valid ``stack.xml`` file with correct dependencies.

 There are also extensions to common Unix shells that provide additional functionality to help you navigate and use packages.
 The